splunk/public-o11y-docs/admin/subscription-usage/monitor-imm-billing-usage.rst

 Metrics in Infrastructure
 ==================================================

-In Host-based plans, Infrastructure Monitoring collects metric time series (MTS) with different categories of metrics:
+In host-based plans, Infrastructure Monitoring collects metric time series (MTS) with different categories of metrics:

 .. list-table::
   :header-rows: 1